Skipton Climo: Military career

 In July 1889, while serving with the 1st Battalion in India, he was promoted lieutenant, and two months later transferred to the Indian Army and joined the 24th Punjabis, which became the 4th Battalion, 14th Punjab Regiment in 1922.

-In 1897−1898, Climo served with the battalion at the siege of Malakand and the relief of Chakdara and the subsequent operations during the Mohmand campaign on the North-West Frontier.
+In 1897–1898, Climo served with the battalion at the siege of Malakand and the relief of Chakdara and the subsequent operations during the Mohmand campaign on the North-West Frontier.
 For these operations, he was mentioned in despatches, awarded the Distinguished Service Order (DSO) in May 1898, which was awarded personally by Queen Victoria on 17 November 1898, and in February 1899 promoted captain and brevet major.

 In 1900, Climo accompanied his battalion to China to help put down the Boxer Rebellion, and fought at the relief of Peking and the battles of Peitsang and Yangtsun, being again mentioned in despatches in January 1901.
-He was second-in-command of his battalion during the British expedition to Tibet in 1903−1904 and in February 1905 was promoted to the substantive rank of major.
+He was second-in-command of his battalion during the British expedition to Tibet in 1903–1904 and in February 1905 was promoted to the substantive rank of major.
 In 1908, he served in the Mohmand expedition on the North-West Frontier and in the engagement at Kargha in May, and was mentioned in despatches for a third time in June 1908.
 On 22 June 1911, he was one of the Indian Army officers selected to represent the force at the coronation of King George V. In February 1912, he was promoted lieutenant-colonel and took command of the 24th Punjabis.

 At the outbreak of the First World War in 1914, the battalion was posted to Egypt with Indian Expeditionary Force F to help defend the Suez Canal, and in 1915 was sent to Mesopotamia, where it fought at the Battle of Shaiba on 12–14 April.
 At the end of May, Climo was given temporary command of the 17th Indian Brigade and led the main assault in the so-called "regatta", in which a fleet of small boats was used to advance up the Tigris and capture Amarah.
-He then commanded his battalion at the battle of Nasiriyah in June−July 1915, and commanded the 30th Indian Brigade at the Battle of Kut al Amara in September 1915 and the Battle of Ctesiphon in November 1915, where he was severely wounded on 22 November while commanding the brigade in the successful assault on the "Vital Point" redoubt, being hit twice in the leg and then again as he was being evacuated on a stretcher.
-He was promoted to brevet colonel in October 1915, again mentioned in despatches in January 1916 appointed Companion of the Order of the Bath (CB) in June 1916, He was also awarded the Order of the Nile 3rd class by the Sultan of Egypt in November 1916.
+He then commanded his battalion at the battle of Nasiriyah in June–July 1915, and commanded the 30th Indian Brigade at the Battle of Kut al Amara in September 1915 and the Battle of Ctesiphon in November 1915, where he was severely wounded on 22 November while commanding the brigade in the successful assault on the "Vital Point" redoubt, being hit twice in the leg and then again as he was being evacuated on a stretcher.
+He was promoted to brevet colonel in October 1915, again mentioned in despatches in January 1916, appointed Companion of the Order of the Bath (CB) in June 1916, and awarded the Order of the Nile 3rd class by the Sultan of Egypt in November 1916.